NightFright2k19/doom_widehud/readme.txt

 --------------------------
 - Added: Abandon, DBP 47, Perdition's Gate Resurgence
 - Updated: 2048 Units of /vr/, Requiem
+- Converted from PNG to Doom GFX: Descension, Dimension of the Boomed
 - Deleted: jcp_wide.wad (not used anywhere)

 Version 2205 (May 3, 2022)